NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/round.md

-`round` is a mathematics primitive that rounds reports the closest integer to a given number.
+`round` is a mathematics primitive that reports the closest integer to a given number.
 For example, `round 5.2` would report 5, and `round -4.8` would report -5.